faresbakhit/cp/README.md

 # Competitive Programming

+This is a [hover text](https://www.google.com "your hover text") example.

 An archive of my competitive programming journey, with the\
 solutions I have come up with and submitted to the judges